-What Is a Federally Qualified Health Center (FQHC)?
+What Is a Federally Qualified Health Center (FQHC) in Health Insurance?

 <lingo>A federally qualified health center (FQHC) is a type of community health care provider.
 Such a health care provider receives government funding by way of a unique reimbursement designation from the Health Resources and Services Administration (HRSA).
 These centers typically service underserved populations or areas and offer a sliding fee scale to patients.
 They principally provide outpatient medical services, such as doctor’s visits, vaccines, routine preventative screenings, dental services, mental health and substance abuse services, and self-management trainings and therapies.
 Because FQHCs receive government funding, they must meet a specific set of stringent requirements outlined by the government and have ongoing quality assurance programs.</lingo>